typeHLA: HLA typing simplified

 typeHLA Tissue Typing Service in Detail

-Allelic-level typing of full-length HLA genes ensures 4-digit typing is obtained, with no requirement for additional testing to resolve ambiguities.
-Where prior art PCR-SSOP typing may return a type of: HLA-A*23:01/03/05/06, NGS would determine the exact allele present - e.g. HLA-A*23:01.
+Allelic-level Third Generation Sequencing (TGS) typing of full-length HLA genes ensures 4-digit typing is obtained, with no requirement for additional testing to resolve ambiguities.
+Where prior art PCR-based typing may return a type of: HLA-A*23:01/03/05/06, TGS would determine the exact allele present - e.g. HLA-A*23:01.

-Option 2: PCR-SSOP Typing (previously Tier 1), Class I and Class II
+Option 2: Single locus typing, Class I and Class II

 We offer a worldwide service, available for one sample or hundreds - our high throughput service enables us to process tens to hundreds of samples at a time.
 You can confidently send your samples from any location worldwide using our experience in shipping globally.

 Sample requirements and sample quality